bhartendupandey/alucR/readme.md

-stop.crit | vector containing 3 values. the first one to the max deviation of allocated land use/cover to the demand, the second one to the maximum deviation of pixels for the smallest demand class, and the third to the maximum deviation of each demand class. iter.max | integer number specifying the maximum number of iteration until the allocation of land use/cover is stopped ncores | integer number specifying the number of cores to us during processing print.log | TRUE/FALSE if tail of log file is printed during processing writeRaster | TRUE/FALSE if scenario output raster should be written to the working directory during iteration
+stop.crit | vector containing 3 values. the first one to the max deviation of allocated land use/cover to the demand, the second one to the maximum deviation of pixels for the smallest demand class, and the third to the maximum deviation of each demand class. iter.max | integer number specifying the maximum number of iteration until the allocation of land use/cover is stopped ncores | integer number specifying the number of cores to us during processing print.log | TRUE/FALSE if log file is printed during processing plot | TRUE/FALSE if iter (weights) are plotted during iteration writeRaster | TRUE/FALSE if scenario output raster should be written to the working directory during iteration

 ## Output: